 Minimally invasive devices can range from simplistic designs, to very finely detailed mechanisms.
 Consider the difference between a simple plastic tube urinary catheter, compared to a minimally invasive surgical device, like a therapeutic catheter.

 The latter can include a number of moving parts with complex geometry and functionality.
 For such detailed tasks, catheter manufacturers operate specialized micro assembly production lines.
 In these lines, highly skilled and trained operators assemble parts under a microscope using specialized tools.
 This enables precise fabrication of detailed parts, in a reliable and controllable manner.

 Catheters are used in a gamut of applications; from guide and delivery to therapeutic operations.
 Catheter functionality is often augmented by using sensors, screens, and data recorders among other electronics.
 These are traditionally housed in a separate control panel, where the catheter connects to, in order to operate.

 Nitinol is a biocompatible metal alloy with extraordinary attributes.
 Apart from its exotic property of shape memory deformation, it also exhibits high fatigue tolerance, flexibility, and superelasticity.
-The fact that its first commercial application dated more than a decade after its discovery, is a testament to how challenging it is to use.
-However, due to its unique features, there is nowadays a high demand of Nitinol for use in minimally invasive medical devices, implants and catheters.
+The fact that its first commercial application dated more than a decade after its discovery is a testament to how challenging it is to use.
+However, due to its unique features, there is nowadays a high demand for Nitinol used in minimally invasive medical devices, implants, and catheters.

 Expert catheter manufacturers make sophisticated use of Nitinol, for manufacturing specialized medical devices.
 Common applications include Nitinol tubing and superelastic needles.
 In advanced catheter applications with improved effectiveness and safety features for the patient.
 Moreover, the material is used in custom shapes for collapsible medical device structures, either molded or made from thin Nitinol braided wire.